Robin is a wood turner and he now lives in Arcozelo, a village in northern Portugal.

 This appreciation in the beauty of natural design has led to my starting to turn wood.
 How better to show the beauty of a piece of wood and its hidden textures and shapes, than to turn the piece of wood and uncover all the beauty of the grain and colours i a multi-dimensional form?

-My great joy is a woodturning workshop that we have built at our home in northern Portugal.
-A huge thank you to Hjördis, as she was the project manager for the work (while I was away in Darfur) and for overseeing all the beautiful work to our home too!
+My great joy was the woodturning workshop that we built at our home in Covas, northern Portugal.
+A huge thank you to Hjördís, as she was the project manager for the work (while I was away in Darfur) and for overseeing all the beautiful work to our home too!

-This blog is about setting up the studio – and my experiences in turning wood, which I hope to be doing much more very soon.
+This blog is about setting up that studio – and my experiences in turning wood.
+It is also about how I am currently looking for a new workshop in Arcozelo, where we have recently moved.
 My work is available for sale and can be seen at Logs to Art on Facebook.

 In the meantime, I am still working in the development and humanitarian field – albeit on a rather more temporary basis.
 I came back from Darfur in Sudan in 2008, where I had worked for two years with the Danish Refugee Council and expected to be here in Portugal for a while.